GrandOrgue/LoopAuditioneer/trunk/README.txt

 distributed under a Creative Commons 3.0 license.

 Basic installation instructions are available in the InstallInstructions.txt file.
-At the moment the program is only developed and tested under Linux (Ubuntu 11.04).
+At the moment the program developed and mostly tested under Linux (Ubuntu 11.04).

 OTHER DEPENDENCIES